 Mia Morton Hubbard

-Beyond the classroom, Mia has developed a wide-ranging impact on student and community engagement.
-She has taught leadership courses for emerging managers, mentored international students, and facilitated study abroad experiences in Costa Rica and South Africa.
-A dedicated author, she wrote the children’s book Black Is…, which fosters self-esteem and self-acceptance among young readers—a philosophy she integrates into her teaching.
-Mia is also a dynamic public speaker, frequently hosting programs and events, bringing her energy and passion for people into every interaction.
+Her impact extends well beyond the classroom.
+Mia has taught leadership courses for emerging managers, mentored international students, and facilitated study abroad experiences in Costa Rica and South Africa.
+She is also a dedicated author of the children’s book Black Is…, which promotes self-esteem and self-acceptance among young readers, values she intentionally integrates into her teaching.

-Mia’s excellence and commitment have been recognized through multiple awards, including the SOCHE Teaching Excellence Award, the NIA Award for promoting diversity, equity, and inclusion, and recognition as one of Sinclair’s Amazing 31 Women.
-She is currently pursuing a PhD in Philosophy in Communication, expected in spring 2027.
-With a deep love for connecting with others, inspiring growth, and sharing her voice, Mia aspires to one day inspire thousands on a larger stage, believing that her purpose is guided by both dedication and faith.
+Her excellence and dedication have been recognized through multiple honors, including the SOCHE Teaching Excellence Award, the NIA Award for promoting diversity, equity, and inclusion, and recognition as one of Sinclair’s Amazing 31 Women.

 • Liberty University - MA, Strategic Communication